Shivanshu2097/project_capstone/README.md

 - PowerPoint presentation detailing the project objectives, process, and results.

 Feel free to explore the repository, provide feedback, and contribute to the project! 🚀

----

-This bio highlights the key aspects of your project and engages potential viewers and collaborators.